Pharap/ResourceCollection/CppResources.md

 An excellent guide on how to write good C++ code, with input from Bjarne Stroustrup (creator of C++) and Herb Sutter (world-renowned C++ expert).

+There's [a version specifically formatted for web browsing](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) if you prefer that to markdown documents.

 ## [Bjarne Stroustrup's FAQ](http://www.stroustrup.com/bs_faq.html)

 The musings of C++'s creator.